A Look Into The Past

 Japan has been a center of culture for many centuries.
 Art, music, dance, and theater have all had influences on the culture of the area.
 Many of these forms of art can date back to the 15th century and has evolved since.
 One of these areas is the Kabuki Theater.

-The Kabuki Theater is a classic art form that started in Japan in 1603.
-Kabuki is a combination of dance and drama with elaborate costumes and makeup.
+Kabuki theater, a combination of dance and drama with elaborate costumes and makeup, is a classic art form that started in Japan in 1603.
 Kabuki has its roots in the 15th Century and frequently featured women in the plays.
-Women would often play both women and men’s role in the plays.
+Women would often play both women’s and men’s roles in the plays.
+Today, you can enjoy recordings of Kabuki theater from the comfort of your home theater seating.

 More On The Subject Of Kabuki

-Kabuki historically was one of the first types of theater that relied on elements that we know today.
-Kabuki would use fancy and elaborate costumes to set the tone of the play.
-Makeup would also play an important role with the actors using the standard white face look.
-In addition, staging elements such as use of scenery and a large stage.
+Kabuki was one of the first types of theater that relied on the elements of theater that we know today.
+It would use fancy and elaborate costumes to set the tone of the play.
+Heavy stage makeup that could be seen by the audience at a distance would also play an important role with the actors using the standard white face look.
+In addition, staging elements included the use of scenery and a large stage.
+Of course, these elements of theater have evolved greatly over time and look much different today in the media we’re streaming from our home theater couches.

 Kabuki Theater Then And Now